-The information presented on this page is based on the fiscal regulations of Germany in 2020.
+The information presented here is based on the fiscal regulations in Germany in 2020.
 Visit europa.eu for more details.

 Financial Facts about Germany

 The average monthly net salary in Germany is around 2 400 EUR, with a minimum income of 1 100 EUR per month.
 According to wikipedia, Germany ranks 12th in list of European countries by average wage.
-Germany is not very expensive, compared to other European countries.
-The cost of food and housing are just a bit higher than the EU average.
+Germany is not considered expensive, compared to other European countries.
+The prices of food and housing are only slightly higher than the EU average.